UN warns Italy against criminalizing sea rescue | DW | 01.07.2019

 But Salvini called Rackete "the German criminal" and has previously described the right to defend Italian borders as "sacred."

 German and Italian officials appeared to be at loggerheads as Germany's European Commissioner Guenther Oettinger, who told broadcaster ZDF: "I don't care about Salvini's assessment.
 As a citizen of Europe, I have full understanding for this woman, who acted bravely, in my view.
-And I have confidence in Italian justice," he said.
+And I have confidence in Italian justice."

 "This is not about an isolated incident.
 This is about finding a solution in Europe at last regarding how we deal with refugees."